Ouest-France/k8s-dashboard-auth-proxy/README.md

 This is an reverse authentication proxy for Kubernetes dashboard hosted in managed **VMware Tanzu** clusters.

+## How it works

+When you enter your credentials on the login page, a basic auth request is sent to the supervisor WCP.
+If credentials are valid the supervisor WCP returns back a JWT token.
+This proxy stores this JWT token in one or more cookies (token is splitted if too large > 4000Bytes) and redirect to the dashboard.

+If there is no token or your token is expired you are automaticaly redirected to login page.

 ## How To Use

 You can start by downloading the official kubernetes dashboard YAML